pydantic/pydantic/docs/internals/resolving_annotations.md

     type InnerType2 = complex
 ```

-When the `Model` class is being built, different [namespaces][namespace] are in play.
+When the `Model` class is being built, different [namespaces][namespace] are at play.
 For each base class
 of the `Model`'s [MRO][method resolution order] (in reverse order — that is, starting with `Base`), the
 following logic is applied: